vincenzadurante/cordova-plugin-ios-keychain/README.md

 Keychain.get(successCallback, failureCallback, 'key', 'TouchID Message');

 /*
- Sets a value for a key and servicename.
+ Sets a value for a key

  @param successCallback returns when successful
  @param failureCallback returns the error string as the argument to the callback, for a failure